Why the Lindy Effect predicts Bitcoin will last

 Hacking and theft are always a concern.
 It is also estimated that nearly four million bitcoin have been lost forever.
 That is approximately 23% of existing Bitcoin.

-All of his raises concerns as to whether a large portion of the population will be able and willing to take on the responsibility of securing their Bitcoin private keys and thus their investment and value stored in Bitcoin.
+All of his raises concerns as to whether a large portion of the population will be able and willing to take on the responsibility of securing their Bitcoin private keys.
 If large numbers of people continue to lose their Bitcoin for any number of reasons (hackers, scams, poor backups, etc.), it could severely hamper Bitcoin's adoption as a currency.

 That is, as Elizabeth Stark, Co-Founder of Lightning Labs, explains, "until we redesign and rethink the security structures around us".
 This is not a small task for society at large.